nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Saving the data

-Vax@NUS saves your current date in the hard disk automatically after any command.
+Vax@NUS saves your current data into your computer automatically after any command.
 There is no need to save manually.

+:information_source: **NOTE:**  VAX@NUS will display our sample data file if no data file is found from your computer.

+### Editing the data

+VAX@NUS data is saved as a JSON file [JAR file location]/data/studentbook.json.
+Advanced users are welcome to update data directly by editing that data file.

+Please refer to the [Input Formats](#input-formats) section when editing the data file to conform to the required format .

+> :warning: **If your changes to the data file makes it an invalid format, VAX@NUS will discard all data and start with an empty data file at the next run**: Be very careful!

+:information_source: **NOTE:** VAX@NUS will load an empty data file if you have cleared your data with the `clear` command right before exiting VAX@NUS.
+Additionally, VAX@NUS is unable to detect changes in the matriculation number if it is edited directly from our data file.

 --------------------------------------------------------------------------------------------------------------------